 First Impressions of Lodge at Woodloch

-Part of it was the knowledge that the only decisions I had to make for 3 days concerned choosing which fitness classes to attend and what to order during three daily meals.
-But this sense of serenity also had a lot to do with the surroundings – a lobby that captures the essence of the surrounding woods, a coterie of women clad in terry robes, the absence of cell phones (none allowed outside of private rooms), a fire cracking in a large fireplace.
+Part of it was the knowledge that the only decisions I had to make for 3 days concerned choosing which fitness classes to attend and what to order during three daily gourmet meals.
+But this sense of serenity also had a lot to do with the surroundings – a lobby that captures the essence of the surrounding woods, a coterie of guests clad in terry robes, the absence of cell phones (none allowed outside of private rooms), fires cracking in fireplaces throughout the building.
 A girl could get used to this kind of pampering.

-The Lodge at Woodloch redefines what is typically a restrictive and regimented Destination Spa experience.
+The Lodge at Woodloch redefines what we’ve come to expect from a Destination Spa experience.
 You can take advantage of each and every hard-core workout class, yes.
 But you can also walk meditatively around the newly paved outdoor Labyrinth, sooth your bones in a Restorative Yoga Class, or do nothing but sit in the Library and read.
 Your choice.
 Alcohol is permitted (though wine and drinks are not included in the “all inclusive” price), and the excellent cuisine is far, far from rabbit food.

 Guestrooms at Lodge at Woodloch

-The shades-of-earth palette is tranquility itself, each room a classically elegant oasis.
+The shades-of-earth palette is tranquility itself.
 Moss hued carpeting, subtle grass-cloth wallpaper, stone-based lamps, organic tree-trunk mirror, upholstered chair and ottoman, a bent twig rocker, granite bathroom with marble shower and drapes imprinted with budding tree branches; the space seems breathed into existence by Mother Nature herself.
 Keeping up to date, there’s a large flat screen HD TV and other modern conveniences, but the point is to unplug here, wander the grounds, from class to class, or to the spa for a massage.

 Dining at Lodge at Woodloch